 Each framework and build tool has its own configuration settings, so the best way to get a clue on adding dependencies is to look for an example at the documentation page or get an example at GitHub.

-In order to provide all the necessary data to Allure, we need to annotate the tests.
+We need to annotate the tests to provide all the necessary data to Allure.
 There are several types of annotations:

 - Descriptive annotations that provide as much information as possible about the test case and its context

-As a story is the lowest part of the epic-feature-story hierarchy, the class-level story adds data to all methods of the class.
+As a story is the lowest part of the epic-feature-story hierarchy, the class-level story adds data to all class methods.

 @Description

-An annotation that provides a detailed description of a test method/class to be displayed in the Allure Report.
+An annotation that provides a detailed description of a test method/class to be displayed in the report.

 @Owner

-A simple annotation to highlight the person behind the exact test case, so that everyone knows whom to ask for a fix in case of a broken/failed test.
+A simple annotation to highlight the person behind the specific test case so that everyone knows whom to ask for a fix in case of a broken/failed test.
 Quite useful for large teams.

 @Severity

-The severity level will be displayed in the Report, so the tester understands the severity level of a test if Failed.
+The severity level will be displayed in the report so that the tester understands how serious the problem is if a test has failed.

 Sample Tests